-Taking apart the ROTG02 I found inside two independent shielded radio modules, so we are dealing with a true Diversity receiver.
+Taking apart the ROTG02 I found inside two independent shielded radio modules, so we are dealing with a true diversity receiver.

 Testing the Eachine ROTG02 UVC OTG FPV receiver

-As I previously mentioned, there are two type of data cables included.
+As I previously mentioned, there are two types of data cables included.
 While the micro USB cable is suitable for older phones (like mine Samsung Galaxy S7) the Type-C cable is compatible with the latest generation Android phones (like Galaxy S8).

 Six minutes of recorded video occupies about 280Mb.
-Both photos and videos have resolution of 640 x 480 pixels.
+Both photos and videos have a resolution of 640 x 480 pixels.

-Although the Eachine ROTG02 works very well and quite easy to use, I have found a bit inconvenient that it doesn’t work with iPhones and also that it need to be wired to my phone.
+Although the Eachine ROTG02 works very well and quite easy to use, I have found a bit inconvenient that it doesn’t work with iPhones and also that it needs to be wired to my phone.

 Surely, as these days everyone has a smartphone, the Eachine ROTG02 is the cheapest way to fly FPV.